Several fitness functions and entanglement gates in quantum kernel generation: Evolutionary Multi-objective Optimization

-In the realm of multi-objective optimization, optimal solutions are characterized by a mathematical concept known as partial ordering, and this concept is described using the term "domination."
-In this paper, our focus is primarily on addressing unconstrained optimization problems, which are devoid of any equality, inequality, or bound constraints.
+For multi-objective optimization, optimal solutions are characterized by a mathematical concept known as partial ordering, and this concept is described using the term "domination."
+In this paper, our focus is primarily on addressing unconstrained optimization problems, which are free from any equality, inequality, or bound constraints.
 The notion of domination between two solutions is articulated as follows: Solution $\mathbf{x}^{(1)}$ is deemed to dominate another solution, $\mathbf{x}^{(2)}$, only if both of the following conditions hold true: